Fit as a Mama Bear

 Most protein bars use sunflower seed butter and gluten-free certified oats for their base (kind of like in these chocolate-topped protein bars).
 However, these bars have a different twist.

-Vegan protein powder: you can use either vanilla or chocolate protein powder for the nut-free protein bars.
+• Protein powder: Originally made with vegan protein powder, you can use either vanilla or chocolate protein powder for the nut-free protein bars.
 However, the kind you choose will affect the texture and flavor.
 For best results, use a pea protein blend.
+I've recently started using bee protein which works as well with a few tweaks.

-Cacao powder: gives the bars a double chocolate flavor you can reap the benefits of it!
-Learn more about cacao powder versus cocoa powder.
+• Cacao powder: This gives the bars a double chocolate flavor, plus you can reap some nutritional benefits from the cacao, learn more about cacao powder versus cocoa powder.

 Chocolate nut-free protein bar mixture in a glass bowl with a whisk beside it.